 Lake Allom Highlights

-Lake Allom is already a significant highlight as it is, when you book with us on your Fraser island getaway.
+Lake Allom is already a significant highlight as it is, when you book with us on your Fraser Island Tours and getaway’s.
 But just to make sure your nature lover’s spirit gets tickled, here are exciting highlights you can see and experience at Fraser island’s Turtle Lake—oops, did we just make a slip?

 • Fancy freshwater turtles – Lake Allom is also known as Turtle Lake because of it being a home to freshwater turtles.
 As featured on HubPages.com, “the highlight of a visit to Lake Allom is the viewing platform where you can watch freshwater turtles swimming about.”
 You can get up close with these adorable creatures by clapping and watching hundreds of Kreff’s river turtles pop their heads out of the waters out of curiosity.
 You can easily identify Kreff’s river turtles by the yellow streak on the side of their heads.
 Be aware, though, that feeding of turtles is not allowed.